Reports and guides

 Ten proposed reforms to improve gender pay gap reporting

-The RSS has released ten recommendations to improve the UK’s system of gender pay gap reporting.
+In 2019, RSS released ten recommendations to improve the UK’s system of gender pay gap reporting.
 Their implementation could create a system that would be simpler for employers to understand, harder for anyone to ‘game’ and generate clearer results, so progress can more easily be assessed.

 Young people’s statistical education